djghosh13/tetr-analyzer/README.md

 In addition, Selenium requires a webdriver to run.
 Currently, tetr-analyzer only supports Microsoft Edge.
 You can find a version of the webdriver on the [Microsoft Edge Developer](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/#downloads) website that matches your version of Edge.
 Tetr-analyzer has not been tested on any version other than 89.0.774.68 (64-bit).
 Place the webdriver, named `msedgedriver.exe`, in the base directory.

+Limited testing has also been done on Google Chrome, which similarly requires a Chrome webdriver, which can be found at the [Chromium](https://chromedriver.chromium.org/downloads) website.
+If no Edge webdriver is found, the script will search for `chromedriver.exe` in the base directory.

 # Usage

 Run